 The Luma Foundation was established by Maja Hoffmann in Switzerland in 2004.
-Luma focuses on the direct relationships between art, culture, human rights, environmental topics, education and research.
+Luma focuses on the direct relations between art, culture, human rights, environmental topics, education and research.

 The Luma Foundation's current focus is to create a truly experimental cultural complex in Arles (South of France), developed with Luma Arles.